yiufakinex/chat-app-backend/README.md

 ## About

 This is a relatively chat application created using Spring Boot in the backend.
+It leverages StompJS and SockJS (WebSocket) for real-time user communication and MySQL for data persistence.
+Users can create accounts via OAuth 2.0, form custom group chats, and exchange messages seamlessly.
+This application draws inspiration from earlier versions of Discord, aiming to deliver a robust and user-friendly chat experience.

 ## Features